mtlynch/mtlynch.io/_posts/2019-02-01-1-year-solo-developer.md

 The main reason is that I don't need to.
 Because I purchased a house in an area with a low cost of living, I can sustain myself for several more years just from my savings.

-One of my big realizations a few weeks after quitting was that I was [saying yes too much](/since-quitting/#managing-stress).
+One of my biggest mistakes after quitting was [saying yes too much](/since-quitting/#managing-stress).
 It was hard to make progress on anything when I had several projects running simultaneously.
-That's my biggest fear with consulting.
-Because I hear about people who do consulting for one or two months out of the year to cover their expenses, and that sounds nice.
-But in reality, it's a lot more work to arrange consulting gigs, manage clients, etc. that it's full-time focus a few months out of the year, but it's a constant part time commitment.

-# Doubts about my skills

-I worry about whether I chose a path that makes the worst of my skills.
-I think my best qualities as a developer was how I think about teams and process.
-I'm a very thorough code reviewer.
-I like making sure processes are documented and repeatable.
-I like writing and reviewing design plans.
-None of those things are useful as a one-man development team.

-Money is a pretty strong indicator that you're doing the right thing.
-But it's also a .
-One thing I keep thinking back to is [this thing](https://twitter.com/shpigford/status/1033032915175858176?lang=en) Josh Pigford posted last year.
-He now runs BareMetrics, a site that earns over $100k per month in revenue, but he spent 15 years before that on projects that failed,

-# Doubts about my work
+I know consultants that comfortably support themselves working only a couple months per year, but they had to do much more work to get to that point.
+Instead, I'd rather put all my focus into building a sustainable business.

+# Day to day routines

+# What's it like?

-I also have doubts about what I'm working on.
-My current projects is Is It Keto.
-It's a website that tells you whether certain foods are compatible with the keto diet.
-It's one of the least technically complex things I've ever worked on.
-I have fun working on it, but I admit that it's embarrassing when people ask me what exciting app I quit Google to work on and my answer is, "Um...
-You type a food and it tells you whether or not it's keto..."
+Before quitting, I could tell people that my job was to endlessly move bits from one database to another, and they'd be impressed because it was Google (sidenote: that was my job).
+I love working on Is It Keto.
+It's exactly what I imagined in that I can make changes and see tangible results in things like user visits, revenue, and search engine rank.
+It's fun to work on something where I have such control and there are so many different possibilities for growth.
+But I must admit that I can't help but feel embarrassed when people ask me what exciting app I quit Google to work on and my response is, "Um...
+It's a website where you put in a food and it tells you whether or not it's keto..."

->**Employee**: My last company was genius.
-You ever been lost in a parking lot before? ...
-You would just type in - like what section of the parking lot you're in, like P3 or Ground 7.<br>
->**Richard**: So you just write down what section of the parking lot you're in?
-I mean - why do you need an app for that?<br>
->**Employee**: So you can remember where you parked.<br>
->**Richard**: Right, but why don't you just write it down on a piece of paper?<br>
->**Employee**: Well, yeah, but this is for your phone.<br>
->**Richard**: Okay, so it's just sort of like Notepad?<br>
->**Employee**: Exactly!
-See, you get it.
->
->-*Silicon Valley*, Season 1, Episode 3: "Articles of Incorporation"

-I  worry about whether I'm taking enough risk.
-One of my realizations about Zestful was that I was [spinning my wheels on busywork to avoid the scary part](/shipping-too-late/#did-i-delay-my-launch-to-avoid-rejection) where I cold pitch to businesses.
-Is It Keto notably is a business-to-consumer website, which means I don't have to pitch to anyone.
-I don't have to convince anyone that using it will make the money.

-I made my first dollar of revenue within a week of picking the project up again, so I think there's potential in it, but it's also .
-It does tick all my boxes of a project.
-I am growing its traffic measurably month over month, I'm growing its revenue month over month,

-I am going to stick with Is It Keto for the time being because it does match a lot of what I find fun about starting a small business:

-* I'm making changes that have measurable effect on growth
+Zestful was fun to work on.
+It was interesting learning more about machine learning, but it felt like there was no payoff.
+Probably because I lieterally did not get paid, since I never found customers.

-# I still love it
+# I want this to be forever

 I dread going back